beminer/sentinels/README.md

 # Sentinels
 Sentinel for different Masternodes
 ----------------------------------
-One click install Sentinel for Innova, Gobyte, Vivo masternode on Linux system.
+One click install Sentinel for Innova, Gobyte, Vivo, PAC, Polis masternode on Linux system.

 How to install?